Anurag30112003/MySQL-with-python-tutorial/README.md

 ## Testing
     import mysql.connector
-    Run this file to test the installation and run this file
+    Run this file to test the installation,if no errors are shown, the installation was successful.

 # Creating connection to SQL Server.
     import mysql.connector
     mydb = mysql.connector.connect(